Homemade Crescent Rolls

 - Preheat oven to 400F.
 Line a baking sheet with parchment paper.

-- Make a slit to the vanilla bean lengthwise and scrape the seeds into a small bowl.
-Whisk in the melted butter, honey, and salt.
-Brush on top of warm crescent rolls.
+- While the rolls are cooling, make the honey butter: Whisk together the melted butter, honey, vanilla, and salt.
+Brush on top of warm rolls.

 Crescent rolls are best eaten the same day they're made, but you can store leftovers in an airtight container for up to 2 days.